popivanova/airlock/whitepaper.md

 ## Abstract
 **airlock** is a cryptographic protocol for verifying the identity of AI agents at runtime.
 It enables secure handshakes, attestation of execution environments, behavioral fingerprinting, and audit trails - all without relying on static credentials or centralized trust anchors.
 This whitepaper synthesizes RFCs 0001-0008 into a unified framework for decentralized identity, trust propagation, and agent accountability.

-**By addressing AI-induced oscillations that transform trust from a cryptographic constant into a dynamic variable, airlock paves the way for practical testing of fluid models, closing the gap between theoretical abstractions and real-world deployments.**
+**By addressing AI-induced oscillations that turn trust from a cryptographic constant into a dynamic variable, airlock enables practical testing of adaptive trust models - bridging the gap between abstract theory and real-world deployment.
+Crucially, it reframes identity from binary roles to quantum-like superpositions: agents in flux, trust in motion.**

 ---